 SSH and Secure File Transfer Protocol

 SSH is a command-line utility designed for logging into and executing commands on a remote system (opal.ils.unc.edu for example).
 SFTP is a way to transfer files in a secure manner between a local and a remote system.
 Apple macOS and Windows 10 have built-in SSH clients.
-Multiple alternative SSH and SFTP clients exist and free clients such as PuTTY and Filezilla are available for download.
+Multiple alternative SSH and SFTP clients exist and free clients such as PuTTY and Filezilla, WinSCP, and Cyberduck are available for download.

-Note: Windows 10 has a built in SSH that can be launched by navigating to "Apps and Features", selecting "Manage optional features" and clicking "OpenSSH Client".
-The instructions below are for Windows 9X systems.
+Note: Windows 10 has a built in SSH that can be launched by navigating to "Apps and Features", selecting "Optional features" and clicking "OpenSSH Client" to install.
+Other client options include Filezilla and WinSCP.

 First open a terminal window

 - Open Finder -- select Applications -- select Utilities -- then select the Terminal icon.